 Other two-course sequences may satisfy the requirement with approval from the department.

 The Senior Exercise begins promptly in the fall of the senior year with independent study on a topic of interest to the student and approved by the department.
 The independent study culminates in the writing of a paper, which is due in November.
 (Juniors are encouraged to begin thinking about possible topics before they leave for the summer.)
 Students are also required to take the Major Field Test in Mathematics produced by the Educational Testing Service.
 Evaluation of the Senior Exercise is based on the student's performance on the paper and the standardized exam.
-A detailed guide on the Senior Exercise is available on the math department Web siteunder the link "mathematics academic program."
+A detailed guide on the Senior Exercise is available on the Math Department Web site under the link The Senior Exercise.

 Students wishing to keep open the option of a major in mathematics typically begin with the study of calculus and normally complete the calculus sequence, MATH 222 (Foundations), and either SCMP 118 or MATH 106 by the end of the sophomore year.
 A major is usually declared no later than the second semester of the sophomore year.
 Those considering a mathematics major should consult with a member of the mathematics department to plan their course of study.